The Global Map of Environmental and Social Risks in Agro-Commodity Production

 By 2050, there will be two billion more people in the world; a 70 percent increase in global food production will be needed to feed them.
 Most of the additional investment must come from the private sector.
 Sustainability, pressure on natural resources, climate change, and access to affordable food all present challenges, but also opportunities.

-Both the International Finance Corporation (IFC) and the World Wildlife Fund (WWF) are helping to support agribusiness firms and banks that finance the agricultural sector to do business in a sustainable way.
+The International Finance Corporation (IFC) and the World Wildlife Fund (WWF) are helping to support agribusiness firms and banks that finance the agricultural sector to do business in a sustainable way.
 For many, identifying and managing supply chain risks related to child and forced labor, conversion of natural and critical habitats, and loss of biodiversity represents a key challenge.
-In order to streamline the identification and management of those risks the IFC and WWF created the GMAP.
+To streamline the identification and management of those risks in a manner consistent with the supply chain requirements of IFC’s Environmental and Social Performance Standards, the IFC and WWF created GMAP.

-- Support financial intermediaries to develop and strengthen their existing internal screening procedures for trade finance as part of their overall environmental and social management system.
+- Supports financial intermediaries to develop and strengthen their internal screening procedures for trade finance as part of their overall environmental and social management system.

-- Support agribusiness sector in undertaking a high-level risk assessment of their sourcing and defining their sustainability sourcing strategy.
+- Supports the agribusiness sector in undertaking a high-level risk assessment of their sourcing and defining their sustainable sourcing strategy.

-- Expedite financing decisions and targeted risk assessment and management efforts by providing a color-coded risk score and additional information related to specific risks associated with individual country-commodity combinations.
+- Expedites financing decisions and targeted risk assessment and management efforts by providing a color-coded risk score and additional information related to specific risks associated with individual country-commodity combinations.

 GMAP was developed by the IFC in partnership with WWF.

 IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector in developing countries.
 IFC’s work in more than a 100 developing countries allows companies and financial institutions in emerging markets to create jobs, generate tax revenues, improve corporate governance and environmental performance, and contribute to their local communities.